HeringtonPress/OLC/Chapter00.md

-# Adventurer Conqueror King System
+# One Last Coin

-**Rules for Roleplaying in a World of Swords, Sorcery, and Strongholds**
+**Rules for Roleplaying in a Deadly World of Swords, Sorcery, and Strongholds**

 ## Table of Contents